botble/lara-mag-docs/overview.md

 <a name="introduction"></a>
 ## Introduction

-LaraMag is a magazine system using Laravel 6.x
+LaraMag is a magazine system using Laravel 7.x.
+This is a product based on Botble CMS.

 Created: `17/12/2017`